All Episodes

 They're sitting ducks.

-And the solution is the solution is to get those Iraqis out there, th the ones that we're training, get them to infiltrate into their uh uh into their armies and pretend like they're them, and if they run into American patrols, don't shoot at them, shoot over them, pretend like you're shooting at them.
+The solution is to get those Iraqis out there, the ones that we're training, get them to infiltrate into their armies and pretend like they're them.

-But infiltrate, find out where they're at, and then we use our big bombs to get take care of them.
+But infiltrate, find out where they're at, and then we use our big bombs to take care of them.

 That's how they got him.